 Judgment Awards Under Florida’s Wrongful Death Act

 Upon review, the appellate court stated that what constituted a final judgment was not clear under the Wrongful Death Act.
 However, case law issued by Florida courts had defined the phrase on multiple occasions.
 At times, it was defined as a judgment entered once all opportunities for appellate relief had been exhausted.
 In other instances, it was deemed a judgment entered by a court without contemplation of a post-judgment motion or appeal.

 Here, the appellate court stated that while the Wrongful Death Act provided that the damages sustained by a survivor after a decedent’s death shift to the negligent party, if the survivor dies, they no longer have the right to collect damages for mental anguish and there is nothing to shift.
 Additionally, the clear terms of the Wrongful Death Act provided that the death of a survivor prior to the judgment becoming final limit the survivor’s recovery.
 Thus, the appellate court affirmed the trial court ruling.

 Speak to a Skilled Florida Attorney

 Negligent drivers frequently cause fatal collisions, and when they do, anyone aggrieved by their carelessness can pursue damages.
 If your loved one died in a crash, you should speak to an attorney about your potential claims.
-The skilled Florida car accident attorneys of Cardoso Law, PLLC, can advise you of your rights and help you pursue any damages recoverable under the law.
+The skilled Florida car accident lawyer of Cardoso Law, PLLC, can advise you of your rights and help you pursue any damages recoverable under the law.
 You can reach us via our online form or by calling us at (850) 466-2073 to set up a meeting.